 Once the final output ASF data has been produced it is recommended that the service provider validate eLoran positioning in the area of interest.
 This validation should employ the ASF map and the local differential-Loran Reference Station.

-Recommended reading: XXXX

 ASF Data Publication

 The ASF (and ASF error) data grids should be converted into RTCM SC-127 format ready for use by receiver manufacturers.
 It should also be handed to IALA for conversion to IHO S-245 format; see Section 3.4.

-Recommended reading: XXXX

 Coastal Voyage Phase

-In the near future it is not anticipated that differential-Loran will be available for Coastal Voyage Phase.
-This phase of navigation is assumed to take place outside of Port Approach areas at greater distance from a DLoran reference station where the differential-corrections are not valid.
-The Coastal Voyage phase does not require as high accuracy positioning as the Port Approach Phase (see Table 2). eLoran has been demonstrated to be capable of providing 30 m to 50 m positioning accuracy at the 95% probability level.
-While differential-Loran is not employed for Coastal Voyage Phase, ASFs are still required.
+It is not anticipated that differential-Loran will be available for the Coastal Voyage Phase.
+This phase of navigation is assumed to take place outside of harbour approach areas at greater distance from a DLoran reference station where the differential-corrections are not valid.
+The Coastal Voyage phase does not require as high accuracy positioning as the Port Approach Phase (see Table 2). eLoran using ASFs alone has been demonstrated to be capable of providing 30 m to 50 m positioning accuracy at the 95% probability level.

-Recommended reading: XXXX

 Identify the Coverage Region

 The service provider should identify the coverage region within which Coastal Voyage Phase performance from eLoran is required.
-The provider may need to consult coverage maps in order to satisfy itself that coverage within this region is feasible.
+The service provider may need to consult coverage maps in order to verify that coverage within this region is feasible.

-Recommended reading: XXXX

 Produce ASF Data Using Modelling Software

-The best way to produce ASF data is by measuring it, however the coastal voyage phase by definition covers a much greater geographical area than Port Approach, and so data production through measurement alone would be a very costly and time consuming process.

-Additional Secondary Factor data is most efficiently produced through software modelling and subsequent calibration using a much smaller set of measured data.

-ASF modelling software is available that is nowadays quite sophisticated, taking into account the electrical conductivity of the earth’s surface, vector coastline data and digital terrain elevation data.
-It is recommended that the service provider either consult on ASF modelling, or develop its own modelling software.
+The coastal voyage phase by definition covers a much greater geographical area than the harbour approach.
+ASF data is most efficiently produced through software modelling and subsequent calibration using a much smaller set of measured data.
+Sophisticated ASF modelling software is available, which accounts for the electrical conductivity of the earth’s surface, vector coastline data and digital terrain elevation data.

-Recommended reading: XXXX

 eLoran Shipboard Monitoring

-The measured ASF data may be gathered by “vessels of convenience”, or crowd sourcing.
+Measured ASF data may be gathered by “vessels of convenience”, or crowd sourcing.
 Once vessels have been fitted with multi-source receivers containing one or more GNSS and an eLoran receiver then this can be a source of ongoing measurements against which to calibrate and monitor the performance of the service provider’s ASF data.
 The shipboard monitoring equipment may also serve to provide the service provider with validation data on the performance of its eLoran service.

-Recommended reading: XXXX

 ASF Data Processing and Calibration

 Measured ASF data, or the data that can be used to derive measured ASF, should be collected from the service provider’s shipboard eLoran monitoring vessels regularly, and the modelled data re-calibrated with it and republished.
 In this way the service provider ensures that the mariner is provided with the latest data.
 The re-publication of data may be achieved using an e-Navigation service providing data through the S-245 format.
-This could be an automated process in order to remove the user from the loop and ensure timeliness of updates.
+This could be an automated process in order to ensure timeliness of updates.

-Recommended reading: XXXX

 ASF Data Validation

 Once the final output ASF data has been produced it is recommended that the service provider validate eLoran positioning in the area of interest.
 This validation should employ the calibrated ASF map and “vessels of convenience”, or crowd sourcing of an agreed set of validating users.

-Recommended reading: XXXX

 ASF Data Publication